juliusgeo/confuzzion/article.md

 | **(2.939e-39, foo_object, my_extension_sleep_random)**  | 34.242    | 373.459   |

 As you can see from these results, there are very clearly at least two groups.
 The safe functions all have an error of zero.
 This is what we expected--but it's good confirmation that we aren't doing *blatantly* wrong.
 Now for the unsafe ones, at the very bottom is not injecting anything, just doing `sys.setswitchinterval(1/2**128)`.
 This, thankfully, is much worse than my solution.
 However, interestingly enough, if you look at the bottom you can see that a low `switchinterval` value seems to have a synergistic effect with my approach, yielding a 13% increase if you compare the two bolded combinations in the table above.
 Now, you are probably also noticing the rightmost column, which lists the time per run in milliseconds.
 This increases nearly two fold comparing our best performing solution (373.459ms) with just cranking up the `switchinterval`(198.665ms).
 However--because our solution induces so much more error than those approaches (34.242% vs. .002%), it makes it worthwhile.
 Even if it takes twice as long, if you only have to run it one or two times to expose a bug, it's better than something that takes half as long but you have to run 100 times to expose the same bug.

-Ok, that was cool, but it was still pretty contrived.

 ### Works Cited